Mont Tremblant, the #1 Ski Resort in Eastern North America

 The village offers a wide variety of hotels and condominiums for lodging.
 Mont Tremblant village hotels range from moderate to somewhat pricey.
 We recommend

-Fairmont Tremblant – luxurious upscale property at the base of the slopes with the 2 ski lifts just steps outside the hotel’s doors.
+Fairmont Tremblant is a luxurious, upscale property at the base of the slopes.
+The two ski lifts are just steps outside the hotel's doors.

 Westin Resort & Spa - tucked between the village and the Mont Tremblant, the Westin is again a ski-in ski-out property.

 Ermitage du Lac – situated in the village, this boutique hotel features ski-in/ski-out access and ski lockers.
-Guests also offers an outdoor swimming pool and hot tub for guests to relax and rewind.
+Guests also offer an outdoor swimming pool and hot tub for guests to relax and rewind.

-Le Lodge De La Montagne – located close ski lifts and minutes from Aquaclub La Source and Mont Tremblant Activities Centre.
-This ski hotel is within proximity of Skyline Luge Mont-Tremblant and Mont-Tremblant Activity Centre and is a ski-in/ski-out property.
-Please note that some of our units are currently undergoing renovations to offer guests a better experience.
-This property offers 2-bedroom suites with kitchen.
+Le Lodge De La Montagne is near ski lifts and minutes from Aquaclub La Source and Mont Tremblant Activities Centre.
+This ski hotel is near Skyline Luge Mont-Tremblant and Mont-Tremblant Activity Centre and is a ski-in/ski-out property.
+Please note that some of our units are renovating to offer guests a better experience.
+This property offers 2-bedroom suites with a kitchen.

-Place St-Bernard - The condos at Place St-Bernard are where you will never miss one minute of party time.
-Eat, drink and be merry within the non-stop vibe of the pedestrian village.
-This property is again a ski-in ski-out property.
-This property offers 2-bedroom suites with kitchen.
+Place St-Bernard - The condos at Place St-Bernard ensure you will never miss a minute of party time.
+Eat, drink, and be merry within the non-stop vibe of the pedestrian village.
+This property is again a ski-in/ski-out property.
+This property offers 2-bedroom suites with a kitchen.

 Restaurant Scene & Nightlife

-Maison de la Crepe is by far the most popular restaurants in Mont Tremblant.
-It’s located in a charming old village house turned restaurant within a pedestrian village.
-Specialties include generous portions of both sweet and savory crepes.
+Maison de la Crepe is the most popular restaurant in Mont Tremblant.
+It's located in a charming old village house turned restaurant within a pedestrian village.
+Specialities include generous portions of both sweet and savoury crepes.

 Restaurant Antipasto – This restaurant is about 10 minutes from the resort village in the downtown St. Jovite area.
 A casual dining place, this restaurant is housed in an old, refurbished train station, making it a unique experience for wood stove pizzas and some of the best lasagna you can find.

-Restaurant Ital Deli - A cozy, comfortable Italian restaurant situated close to the old Tremblant village, and about 2 miles off the resort, this is the place for an great meal.
+Restaurant Ital Deli - A cosy, comfortable Italian restaurant close to the old Tremblant village and about 2 miles off the resort, this is the place for a great meal.
 The fare is delicious and reasonably priced.
-Some of the more popular options include homemade pasta (try the one with the rosé sauce), pizza, calamari, and good veal and steak dishes.
+Some popular options include homemade pasta (try the one with the rosé sauce), pizza, calamari, and good veal and steak dishes.
 Remember to save room for their desserts, which are comfort food style and quite delicious.

 Restaurant Le St. Louis – located in old Tremblant village (about 5-10 minutes from the Tremblant resort), Restaurant St. Louis is a family-owned restaurant run by a father and son team.
-Breakfast favorites include the “big breakfast”, eggs Benedict and crepes.
-You also must try their home fries.
+Breakfast favourites include the "big breakfast", eggs Benedict and crepes.
+It would help if you also tried their home fries.

-Restaurant Le Savoie – An upscale restaurant, Restaurant Le Savoie is reputed for delicious food and unique dining experience.
-Located at the base of the pedestrian village in Mont-Tremblant, and serving French and Swiss cuisine, the restaurant offers a choice of fondues, charcuteries and a local specialty called Raclette.
+Restaurant Le Savoie – An upscale restaurant, Restaurant Le Savoie is known for its delicious food and unique dining experience.
+Located at the base of the pedestrian village in Mont-Tremblant, it serves French and Swiss cuisine and offers a choice of fondues, charcuteries and a local speciality called Raclette.

 Mont Tremblant Cheap Eats

-La Roulotte - a local Mom & Pop joint serving steamed hot dogs, burgers, and fries is the best!
-Amazing homemade fries and the very best Quebecois “poutine”, all priced fairly.
+La Roulotte is a local mom-and-pop joint serving steamed hot dogs, burgers, and fries.
+It is the best!
+It offers amazing homemade fries and the best Quebecois poutine, all at a fair price.

 Smokes Poutinerie - Located in the pedestrian village, this casual restaurant specializes in poutine of all sorts.